juliarnoldd/zolan/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ### Minangkabau and the power to promote gender equality

 Gender equality is something that is seen as more accessible in matrilineal societies.
-This can be for various reasons, but rests mostly on the importance surrounding women and the value that is placed on them in these societies.
+This can be for various reasons, but rests mostly on the importance surrounding women and the value that is placed on them in society.
 When thinking about women in relation to the more mainstream cultural tendencies of other places around the world, women have historically been pushed to the margins.

 What makes places like this so impressive to me is their ability to actively fight the gender norms that plague the rest of the world, and even find a way to balance the expectations of their religious affiliations with the way they believe society should be set up.